The Community Empowerment Fund cultivates opportunities, assets, and communities that support the alleviation of homelessness and poverty.

 The Community Empowerment Fund (CEF) is a student-run non-profit organization based in Chapel Hill, North Carolina.
-Founded in 2009, CEF provides savings opportunities, small loans, workforce development, and relational support to unemployed and underemployed individuals in Orange and Durham Counties.
+Founded in 2009, CEF provides savings opportunities, financial education, and assertive support to unemployed and underemployed individuals in Orange and Durham Counties.

 CEF Strives To:

 - Empower individuals through access to capital and financial resources

 - Create new opportunities for individuals to lift themselves out of poverty

 - Foster a healthy and inclusive community

 - Invest in people and their potential

 CEF is a volunteer-based organization, composed primarily of undergraduate and graduate university students as well as members of the community.
 A little bit of CEF lingo…